raspberrypilearning/sound-machine/en/step_5.md

 **Think:** Some questions to consider in the design of the casing and interface for your sound machine:

 + What materials will you use?
 What do you have available?
-+ What kind of switches will you make?
++ If you are crafting buttons or switches, what kind will you make?
 How will they operate?
-(If you used them)
-+ How will you mount your potentiometer so it is sturdy and easy to reach?
-(If you used one)
++ How will you mount your controls so they are sturdy and easy to reach?
 + How will you ensure your sound machine has the best sound quality

 --- /task ---

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
- <span style="color: #0faeb0"></span>
+An <span style="color: #0faeb0">Acoustical engineer</span>
 </p>

 --- task ---

-Make sure that your code is **saved** and that your Thonny console is minimised.
+**Tip:** Make sure that your code is **saved** and that your Thonny console is minimised.
 This will help to avoid you accidentally tapping your keyboard and editing your code whilst you make your sound machine.

 --- /task ---